 - 3.1.
 "Adjustable head restraint" means a head restraint that is capable of movement independent of the seatback between at least two positions of adjustment intended for occupant use. - 3.2.
+"Backlight" means rearward-facing window glazing located at the rear of the roof panel.

+3.3.
+"Backset" means the horizontal distance between the front surface of the head restraint and the rearmost point of the head-restraint measurement device, as measured in accordance with Annex 4 or Annex 5.

+Insert new paragraphs 3.3.1. and 3.3.2., amend to read:

-"Backlight" means rearward-facing window glazing located at the rear of the roof panel. - 3.3.
-"Backset" means the horizontal distance between the front surface of the head restraint and the rearmost point of the head-restraint measurement device, as measured in accordance with Annex 4 or Annex 5. - 3.3.1.
-"R-point Backset" means the backset as measured in accordance with Annex 5. - 3.3.2.
-"BioRID Reference Backset" means the backset as measured in accordance with Annex 9. - 3.4.
-"Design torso angle" means the angle measured with the H-Point machine between a vertical line through the R-point and the torso line in a position which corresponds to the design position of the seat back specified by the vehicle manufacturer. - 3.5.
-"Effective top of the head restraint" means the highest point on the centreline of the head restraint, determined in accordance with Annex 1 and is designated as point IP (intersection point).
+- 3.3.1.
+"R-point Backset" means the backset as measured in accordance with Annex 4. - 3.3.2.
+"BioRID Reference Backset" means the backset as determined in accordance with Annex 8. - 3.4.
+"Head restraint" means, at any designated seating position, a device that limits rearward displacement of a seated occupant's head relative to the occupant's torso and that has a height equal to or greater than 700 mm at any point between two vertical longitudinal planes passing at 85 mm on either side of the torso line, in any position of backset and height adjustment, as measured in accordance with Annex 1.

+Paragraph 3.5. shall be deleted.

+3.5.
+"Head restraint measurement device (HRMD)" means a separate head shaped device used with the H point machine with the head form, as defined in www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html

-1 As defined in - Special Resolution No. 1 concerning the common definitions of vehicle categories, masses and dimensions (S.R.1) document, TRANS/WP.29/1045 and Amend.
-1, Annex 2 para.
+As defined in Special Resolution No. 1 concerning the common definitions of vehicle categories, masses and dimensions (S.R.1) document, TRANS/WP.29/1045 and Amend.
+1, Annex 2, para.
 1.

-http://www.unece.org/trans/main/wp29/wp29wgs/wp29gen/wp29resolutions.html A contracting party may restrict application of the requirements in its domestic legislation if it decides that such restriction is appropriate.
+A contracting party may restrict application of the requirements in its domestic legislation if it decides that such restriction is appropriate.